 There are many ways you can obtain help and support if you are struggling as a result of your gender identity.
-If you wish to change your gender, the medical profession can support you in doing so.
 There are gender identity clinics with a wide variety of professionals who specialise in helping people make changes so they are happy with their gender.

 What is gender dysphoria?

 'Gender identity' means the sex we most feel we are.
 For most people this is the sex they were assigned at birth as a result of the appearance of their genitals.
 However, for some people there is a mismatch between the sex they feel they are, and the sex they appear to be to other people.

 Gender dysphoria is the term used by health professionals for the distress people experience when the sex they were assigned when they were born doesn't match the sex they feel they are.
 Dysphoria means unhappiness.
 So 'gender dysphoria' describes the distress and problems which may be caused by gender identity issues.

 Gender identity disorder is now an outdated term.
 It was gradually changed because the term suggests a mental illness.

 It is not an illness to be transsexual, or to feel you should be another sex to the one you are born with.
 However, it can cause some problems and distress.
 You may wish to ask for medical help if you feel this way.
 You may need help coming to terms with the effect it has on your life.
 Or you may wish for help in changing your appearance to fit with the gender you feel is right for you.
 In order to access this care there has to be a medical term.
 Nowadays it is understood that being transsexual or transgender does not refer to illness - it refers to diversity.
 This is why the term 'gender dysphoria' is now used instead of the diagnosis 'gender identity disorder'.

 Transsexual: a person who feels an overwhelming desire to make a physical change and live their life as a member of the opposite sex.
 Many transsexual people actively wish for and undergo an operation to change their sex.